Part Two: The Faculty

 Colorado College is committed to equal opportunity in all its hiring practices.
 The Dean is the College’s Equal Opportunity Officer in matters of faculty recruitment, but department chairs are primarily responsible for ensuring equal opportunity at each stage of the recruitment process.
 This responsibility includes maintaining contact with a diverse group of scholars who might know about minority candidates, informing directors of graduate programs about positions to be filled, and identifying applicants whose inclusion would increase the diversity of the applicant pool.
 If the Dean determines that more time is needed to identify a more diverse applicant pool, the Dean may allow a department to postpone fulfilling a position for a year.
 In occasional memoranda the Dean may recommend particular means of implementing the College’s equal opportunity policy most effectively.

 In unusual circumstances the College may take advantage of special opportunities to bring to the faculty persons of extraordinary ability and exceptional promise.
 Special opportunity hires do not require a national search.
-Before making such an appointment, however, the Dean consults with the appropriate department and Divisional Executive Committee, the Faculty Executive Committee, the Minority Concerns Committee, and the Women’s Concerns Committee in order to determine whether, in their view, the appointment would be in the spirit of the College’s commitment to equal opportunity in recruitment.
+Before making such an appointment, however, the Dean consults with the appropriate department and Divisional Executive Committee, the Faculty Executive Committee, and the Diversity and Equity Advisory Board in order to determine whether, in their view, the appointment would be in the spirit of the College’s commitment to equal opportunity in recruitment.

 1. Terms of Employment

 Teaching and advising responsibilities are normally divided equally; but to accommodate changing needs of the two faculty members, this ratio may change from year to year with departmental or program approval.
 In the year that the tenure files are being established, however, the teaching ratio must be 50/50.
 Co-teaching will be allowed only at the discretion of the hiring department and with the approval of the Dean.
 Should persons hired for a split position request teaching Blocks beyond their normal teaching load during the eight-Block academic year, the hiring department may give their request preferential treatment.
 Salary for an additional Block will be the same as for Block visitors.